 The connection between travelling and caravanserai goes back to the Achaemenid era when Herodotus informs of 111 Chapar khanehs along the ancient royal route connecting Sardis to Susa.
 Chapar khaneh which refers to a postal service is the invention of Cyrus the great and was the fastest communication system of this time.
 Chapar was a fast courier who was provided with a fresh horse and food at each station in specific distances in order to not linger for supplies or wait for his horse to rest.

-So Caravanserais came to exist to answer the need of travelers along their long journey.
+So Caravanserais came to exist to answer the need of travellers along their long journey.
 Caravanserais had anything a small city has; that is why they were also called the "miniature city".

 In the time of the Silk Road prosperity when Iranian Islamic art was flourishing and power of the central monarchy in Iran was climaxed, a number of the best samples of Caravanserais were built throughout the path of incredible commerce between China and the west.

-Nasir Khusraw, the famous 11th century traveler, who visited dozens of cities during seven years writes in one of his most popular "Safarnamas" or the book of travels, about the crucial role of caravanserais in crossing desert to the extent that without caravanserais and their water reservoirs would have been impossible.
+Nasir Khusraw, the famous 11th-century traveller, who visited dozens of cities during seven years writes in one of his most popular "Safarnamas" or the book of travels, about the crucial role of caravanserais in crossing desert to the extent that without caravanserais and their water reservoirs would have been impossible.